+He says:

-2 He says: 'I would have been about eight years old.
-It was 3 like a big castle.'
-4 5 That would mean he would be there from about 1968, as he as born in 1960.
-He goes on to say: 6 7 'I never had an education.
-The only thing I was 8 taught in St Ninian's was how to play the mouth organ.
-9 Down in the dungeons, the Brothers and priests used 10 to beat me up all the time just for being stupid.
-They 11 would pick on me and I would get beaten up, boys would pick on the other boys too and beat them up.
-They would 12 13 just pick on the weakest ones.
-Even the boys who were 14 getting beaten by the Brothers would beat up other boys.
+'I would have been about eight years old.
+It was

+like a big castle.'

+5 That would mean he would be there from about 1968, 6 as he as born in 1960.
+He goes on to say:

+'I never had an education.
+The only thing I was taught in St Ninian's was how to play the mouth organ.

+Down in the dungeons, the Brothers and priests used 9 to beat me up all the time just for being stupid.
+They 10 11 would pick on me and I would get beaten up, boys would 12 pick on the other boys too and beat them up.
+They would just pick on the weakest ones.
+Even the boys who were 13 14 getting beaten by the Brothers would beat up other boys.
 We would get beaten up by the Brothers but then they 15 would be nice to us.
-They would let you go down and see 16 the goats, chickens, ducks and the horses.
-That was 17 Brother HFT and Brother WE 18 That was the only thing that kept you sane in there, 19 20 the hope of getting to see the horses and other animals.
-21 I have a block in my mind about St Ninian's.
-This is because it was all violence and perversion.
-I was 22 23 whipped with a cane.
-The Brothers with their big flowing black cloaks on were dirty, scary people.
-They were vicious people.
-They would grab you and pull you

-1 under their cloaks and cuddle you and pat you on the head to make you feel good.
-Ten minutes later they 2 would make you terrified.
+They would let you go down and see 16 17 the goats, chickens, ducks and the horses.
+That was Brother HFT and Brother LUE 18 under their cloaks and cuddle you and pat you on the 1 2 head to make you feel good.
+Ten minutes later they would make you terrified.
 They would take you into 3 their wee side rooms.
-It was a beautiful house and you 4 were told not to touch anything.
-I was sexually abused 5 in St Ninian's but I don't really want to talk about it.
-6 7 The Brothers and priests used to cane me, but they 8 were banned I think and then went on to leather belts.
+It was a beautiful house and you 4 5 were told not to touch anything.
+I was sexually abused in St Ninian's but I don't really want to talk about it.
+6 The Brothers and priests used to cane me, but they 7 8 were banned I think and then went on to leather belts.
 This happened quite a lot.
-It used to be followed up 9 10 with a cuddle.
-I would end up crying and telling them 11 I wouldn't do whatever it was I had done again.
-I regularly refused to take the belt.
-12 13 They tried putting me to an outside school ....'
-14 He talks about going to a primary school, which would mean that if he was primary school age he'd be 12 15 or under in 1971 or 1972.
-16 He then talks about another establishment that he 17 18 went to and what happened there.
-19 At paragraph 23 again he mentions another 20 establishment and what happened there.
-21 Then, at paragraph 28, he says: 'In all the homes I've been in I've never been 22 23 visited by any social worker.
-I'm not aware if I ever 24 had a social worker.'
-25 At paragraph 30 he says:
+It used to be followed up 9 with a cuddle.
+I would end up crying and telling them 10 11 I wouldn't do whatever it was I had done again.
+12 I regularly refused to take the belt.
+They tried putting me to an outside school ... ' 13 14 He talks about going to a primary school, which would mean that if he was primary school age he'd be 12 15 or under in 1971 or 1972.
+16 17 He then talks about another establishment that he went to and what happened there.
+18 19 At paragraph 23 again he mentions another 20 establishment and what happened there.
+21 Then, at paragraph 28, he says: 22 'In all the homes I've been in I've never been visited by any social worker.
+I'm not aware if I ever 23 had a social worker.'
+24 25 At paragraph 30 he says: